RogerDai2026/Event-Diffusion/README.md

 ## 🚀 Overview

-This repository implements a two-stage **monocular depth estimation** pipeline based on **residual diffusion modeling**, inspired by
-NVIDIA’s CorrDiff framework:
+This repository implements a two-stage **monocular depth estimation** pipeline based on **residual diffusion modeling**, inspired by NVIDIA’s CorrDiff framework:

 1. **Regression UNet**
    A high-capacity U-Net backbone (`SongUNet` / `SongUNetPosEmbd`) is trained with a simple ℓ₂ (MSE) loss to predict the **conditional mean** depth map from an event-based input.

 2. **Residual Diffusion UNet**
-   A second diffusion-based U-Net learns to model the **residual** (fine-scale detail and uncertainty) on top of the regression mean.
-   The two outputs are summed at inference time to produce sharper, more realistic depth estimates.
+   A second diffusion-based U-Net learns to model the **residual** (fine-scale detail and uncertainty) on top of the regression mean.The two outputs are summed at inference time to produce sharper, more realistic depth estimates.

 ---

 ## 📖 Background

 Classic monocular depth estimation often struggles with fine details and uncertainty quantification.
 Residual diffusion modeling:

 - **Decouples** the coarse mean prediction (learned with MSE) from the stochastic high-frequency residual.
 - **Leverages** denoising score matching to learn a diffusion process over the residuals.
 - **Improves** both quantitative metrics (MSE, RMSE, abs_rel, sq_rel, δ-accuracy) and visual fidelity of predicted depth maps.

 ---